B Corp companies merge profit and purpose

 What is a B Corp?

-B Corps are purpose-driven, for-profit companies that have been verified by B Lab — the nonprofit creator of the B Corp Certification — to meet the highest of social and environmental standards.
+The “B” in B Corp stands for “Benefit,” and companies that opt to become certified B Corps do just that: Provide benefit.
+More specifically, B Corps are purpose-driven, for-profit companies that have been verified by B Lab — the nonprofit creator of the B Corp Certification — to meet the highest of social and environmental standards.

 As stated by B Lab, “Society’s most challenging problems cannot be solved by government and nonprofits alone.”
 That’s why, cooperatively, B Corps are using business growth to reduce inequality, quash financial hardship, and nurture a green, sustainable planet.

-By making sure their company documents reflect their values and by prioritizing equitable policies that improve the lives of the many and not just the few, B Corps are redefining what it means to be a modern-day company.
+By making sure their company documents reflect their values and by prioritizing equitable policies that improve the lives of the many and not just the few, certified B Corps are redefining what it means to be a modern-day company.

 To join the 3,500 company-strong community of B Corps — the majority of which are small companies — you need to tackle what B Lab calls the three pillars of certification requirement: assessment, legal, and verification.